 For those with a bit more money to spend, there are also some upmarket supermarkets here, although there’s only a few of them, so you’ll have to do some traveling to get there in most cases.

-Next up we have C!ty’super which again offers a wide range of imported goods, although more so from Japan, than from other parts of the world.
+C!ty’super was the biggest competitor to Jasons and offers a wide range of imported goods, although more so from Japan, than from other parts of the world.
 They used to have the best deli counter in Taipei, but the last couple of years things have gone downhill and the selection has halved.
 They have a range of imported deli-meats and cheeses, but the selection can vary immensely depending on when they get new stock in.
 This is also a good place for various other odds and ends such as fancy olive oil, tinned/canned goods and some harder to find baking ingredients.
 If you didn’t find what you were looking for in Jason’s, this might be the next best place to find it.

 Breeze super is as far as I know, a one-off supermarket located in the basement of the Breeze Center on FuXing South Road.
 This is a Japanese supermarket, but they import a lot of stuff from all-over the world, although most of what they offer is available in Jason’s or C!ty’super.
-I don’t have a link to a website for them and if you know of one, please get in touch.
+It’s possibly the most expensive supermarket in Taiwan and doesn’t seem to be available outside of greater Taipei area.